Heinrich Schliemann Papers

 Information about Access: The papers are available for in-house and online research.

-: American School of Classical Studies at Athens, Archives, Heinrich Schliemann Papers (Αμερικανική Σχολή Κλασικών Σπουδών στην Αθήνα, Τμήμα Αρχείων, Αρχείο Heinrich Schliemann)
+Cite as: American School of Classical Studies at Athens, Archives, Heinrich Schliemann Papers (Αμερικανική Σχολή Κλασικών Σπουδών στην Αθήνα, Τμήμα Αρχείων, Αρχείο Heinrich Schliemann)

 Note: The collection was processed and catalogued by Christina Vardas, 1986-1992.
 Additional cataloguing and revisions of the catalogue by Stefanie Kennell, 2001-2012.